Will a Parking Ticket Make My Car Insurance Rates Go Up?

 Find Cheap Auto Insurance Quotes in Your Area

-It's unlikely that a single parking ticket would affect your insurance rates, as long as you pay it promptly.
-But if you leave the ticket unpaid or let multiple tickets pile up, you could see your car insurance rates rise — among other financial consequences.
+It's unlikely for a single parking ticket to affect your insurance rates, as long as you pay the ticket promptly.
+But if you leave it unpaid or let tickets pile up, you could see higher rates — among other financial consequences.

-Do parking tickets affect your record or give you points?
+Do parking tickets go on your record or give you points?

-Parking tickets don't go on your permanent driving record, and tickets alone can't impact your driving privileges.
+Parking tickets don't go on your permanent driving record, and they alone can't affect your driving privileges.
 As long as you pay the bill promptly, there should be no other consequences.
-Parking violations also won't cause any additional points to go on your record — they're no-point tickets — but you can't reduce your points by paying your parking ticket, either.
+Parking violations won't add points to your record — they're no-point tickets — but you also can't reduce your existing points by paying your ticket.

 When parking tickets can affect insurance rates

 It's no surprise that auto insurance companies consider your driving record when setting rates.
-Convictions for traffic violations such as speeding, running red lights and DUIs can all affect your monthly or annual insurance bill.
+Convictions for traffic violations such as speeding, running a red light and DUI can all affect your bill.

-However, insurers only consider moving violations, or actions that have to do with you driving unsafely.
-Anything else, like a parking ticket or excessive muffler noise, counts as a nonmoving violation and won't directly affect your insurance costs.
+Companies only consider moving violations or other actions that mean you're driving unsafely.
+Anything else, such as a parking ticket or excessive muffler noise, counts as a nonmoving violation and won't directly affect your insurance costs.

-However, if you let a parking ticket or several parking tickets go unpaid, you may be subject to consequences that could impact your insurance rates.
+However, if you let one or more parking tickets go unpaid, there may be consequences that could up your insurance rates.

-The good news is public record information is not factored into your credit score.
-This means that tickets of all kinds, including traffic and parking tickets, can no longer affect your credit score.
+The good news is that public record information, which includes traffic and parking tickets, is no longer factored into your credit score.
 As a result, your credit-based insurance score can't be affected by parking tickets.

-However, leaving your parking tickets unpaid can affect insurance rates.
-Your unpaid parking ticket could be sent to a collections agency — and debt sent to collections is factored into your credit score, which could in turn affect your auto insurance rates.
-However, if you live in the select handful of states where it is illegal to factor credit scores into insurance rates, your parking ticket going to collections should not impact your rates.
+But not paying your parking tickets can affect insurance rates.
+Your unpaid parking ticket could be sent to a collections agency, where it is factored into your credit score and could increase your rates.
+If you live in one of the handful of states where it's illegal to factor credit scores into insurance rates, though, your parking ticket going to collections should not up your premiums.

 Another possible consequence of unpaid parking tickets is having your car registration canceled.
-Getting your registration suspended might affect your insurance rates on its own.
-But if you're caught driving while your registration isn't active, you'll almost certainly pay a fine and may even be arrested.
+A registration suspension or cancellation alone could affect your insurance rates.
+But if you're caught driving while your registration is inactive, you'll almost definitely pay a fine and may even be arrested.

-Even worse, in certain states, your driver's license may be suspended if you do not pay a ticket.
-This can lead to a significant spike in insurance rates since many states require you to file an SR-22 if your license has been suspended.
-SR-22 insurance is far more expensive than regular insurance, as an SR-22 signals to your insurer that you're a high-risk driver more likely to require a claim payout.
+Even worse, in certain states, your driver's license may be suspended if you don't pay a ticket.
+This can spike insurance rates, since many states require you to file an SR-22 after a license suspension.
+SR-22 insurance is far more expensive than regular insurance, because it signals that you're a high-risk driver and more likely to file a claim.

-There are a few other ways overdue tickets might cost you extra money, though whether these apply to you depends on your state's laws and the circumstances under which you got the ticket.
-Additionally, these typically won't affect your insurance rates.
+Overdue tickets might cost you extra in a few other ways.
+Whether these apply to you depends on your state's laws and why you got the ticket.
+But these typically won't affect your insurance rates.

 Other potential expenses resulting from overdue tickets:

-Keep in mind that parking tickets are tied to a car, not the person driving it.
-If you loan your car to a friend or family member, you'll be responsible for paying the ticket — "I wasn't driving" won't get the ticket removed in this case.
-It's up to you to pay the fine and hopefully get reimbursed by the person that parked it illegally.
+Keep in mind that parking tickets are tied to a car, not to the person driving it.
+If you loan your car to anyone, you'll be responsible for paying any ticket they get.
+"I wasn't driving" won't get the ticket removed.
+It'll up to you to pay the fine and ask the person who parked it illegally to reimburse you.

 Private parking tickets aren't likely to raise insurance rates

 Most of the time, parking tickets are issued by police officers.
-Owners of private property, like shopping malls and college campuses, sometimes issue parking tickets as well.
+Owners of private property like shopping malls and college campuses issue parking tickets too.
 However, tickets you receive while parked on private property aren't always legally enforceable.
 The two main things private property owners can do are prevent you from parking on their property in the future and send your ticket to a collections agency.

-Other possible consequences of not paying a ticket you receive in a private lot are having a boot put on your car or having it towed.
-Taking care of either of those issues can cost you hundreds of dollars, so it's best to resolve any tickets you receive promptly if you want to keep parking there.
+Other possible consequences in a private lot are having a boot put on your car or having it towed.
+Either can cost you hundreds of dollars, so it's best to resolve tickets promptly if you want to keep parking there.

 How to avoid getting a parking ticket

-Parking tickets are certainly annoying, but there are several steps you can take to avoid getting them.
+Parking tickets are annoying, but you can take steps to avoid getting them.

-• Check the area around you before parking.
-Is there clear signage saying you can park there?
+- Check the area around you before parking.
+Is there clear signage saying you cannot park there?
 Is parking restricted to certain hours?
-Always make sure to read any signs around you carefully before parking your car.
+Always carefully read any signs around you before parking your car.

-• Set a timer if there is a limit to how long you can park.
-Put a timer on your phone to remind yourself that your parking is about to expire, and build in some extra time to return to your car.
+- Use a timer if there is a limit to how long you can park.
+Set a timer on your phone to remind yourself when your parking is about to expire, and build in some extra time to return to your car.

-• Plan how you will pay ahead of time.
-If you can pay for parking via an app, install the app before you arrive at your destination.
-If you plan to pay with cash, be sure to get change to feed the meter.
-If you arrive and the meter is broken, seek out another spot to park.
-If there is no other parking spot, take photos so that if you receive a ticket you can dispute it.
+- Plan how you will pay ahead of time.
+If parking is paid by app, install the app before you leave.
+If you plan to pay with cash, be sure you have change to feed the meter.
+If you arrive and the meter is broken, find another parking spot.
+If there is nowhere else to park but that spot, take photos, so you can dispute the ticket if you receive one.

-• Pay for a spot in a garage.
-Yes, garage parking is often more expensive — but if you're constantly getting tickets, it could be cheaper in the long run.
+- Pay for a spot in a garage.
+Yes, garage parking is often more expensive, but it could be cheaper in the long run if you're constantly being ticketed when parked on the street.

 If you believe you wrongly received a parking ticket, dispute it as soon as possible.
 Most local and state governments give you a window of two weeks to 30 days to initiate a dispute.

 Leaving your ticket unpaid won't get you off the hook.
-If anything, you'll wind up paying more in late fees and, if your debt gets sent to collections, in insurance rates.
-Bring any photos you took to demonstrate that the parking ticket was given in error.
+If anything, you'll wind up paying more in late fees and — if your debt is sent to collections — insurance rates.
+Bring any photos you took to show that the parking ticket was given in error.

 Frequently asked questions